nvidia-cosmos/cosmos-reason1/docs/Profiler.md

-## Profiling the training in cosmos
+## Profiling the training in cosmos-reason1

-We support profiling the training in cosmos by separate ranks.
+We support profiling the training in cosmos reason1 by separate ranks.
 Users must specify the profiling config in `toml` config file like:

 ```
 [profiler]